 To address questions in congenital cardiovascular conditions and regenerative repair we are employing complementary vertebrate model systems.
 For our developmental studies, we are using the chicken which allows direct manipulation of the embryo in ovo; the zebrafish because the small and transparent embryos facilitate live imaging of the developing organism’s organs and cells; and the mouse because of superior technologies available for genetic manipulation.
 For our regeneration studies, we take advantage of the unique ability of adult zebrafish and newts, as these species can regenerate complete limbs and heart ventricular muscle throughout their lifetimes.

-In order to understand the underpinning functional mechanisms at the organismal, cellular, and molecular level, the laboratory is using a range of molecular biology and genetic techniques to engineer genes for functional testing in vivo, biochemistry techniques to determine the encoded protein structure and function, and cell biological techniques to visualize tissue morphology, spatiotemporal mRNA and protein expression patterns as well as subcellular localizations of mRNA and proteins.
+In order to understand the underpinning functional mechanisms at the organismal, cellular, and molecular level, the laboratory is using a range of molecular, biochemical, cell biological, and genetic techniques to engineer genes and proteins for functional testing in vivo and in vitro.